 One of the great aspects of eBay and Amazon is that you can start by selling the items currently cluttering your home and attic, and you don’t have to pay anything until after you've made a sale.

 The trick to success on eBay and Amazon is to find what sells well and at a good profit, and then find a resource for more inventory.
-For example, if you have name-brand children’s clothes of your kids’ that sell well, you can take the money you earn from eBay sales and buy more at the local thrift store or consignment shop.
+For example, if you have name-brand children’s clothes from your kids that sell well, you can take the money you earn from eBay sales to buy more at the local thrift store or consignment shop.

 You can take nearly any skill you have and start selling it simply by telling people you can help them.

 Are you handy around the house?
 Let your friends and family know you’re available to help them with repairs, painting, and other honey-do items.
 As long as you have the equipment already, it costs you nothing to access your network.

-What is mircrowork?
-Basically, businesses need small, time-limited projects done, such as researching, proofreading, writing, data entry and more.
-There are many microwork sites, and to maximize your income, you’ll want to join and work at several.
+What is microwork?
+Basically, businesses need small, time-limited projects done, such as researching, proofreading, writing, and data entry, and they crowdsource the work to hire someone to get the work done.